Disneyland Railroad: Ride experience

-Once the signal light in the locomotive turns green, the journey from the Main Street, U.S.A. section begins with the train traversing a small bridge, passing by the Adventureland section, and going through a tunnel before arriving at New Orleans Square Station in the New Orleans Square section.
+Once the signal light in the locomotive turns green, the journey from the Main Street, USA section begins with the train traversing a small bridge, passing by the Adventureland section, and going through a tunnel before arriving at New Orleans Square Station in the New Orleans Square section.
 While the train is stopped at this station, where the locomotive takes on water from the railroad's water tower if needed, the train crew will perform a boiler blowdown on the locomotive.
-At the old Frontierland Station depot building, a sound effect of a telegraph operator using a telegraph key to enter Morse code can be heard emanating the first two lines of Walt Disney's 1955 Disneyland dedication speech.
+At the old Frontierland Station depot building, a sound effect of a telegraph operator using a telegraph key to enter Morse code can be heard emanating the statement "To all who come to this happy place: welcome.
+Disneyland is your land."
 Adjacent to the old Frontierland Station depot building, a freight house building used as a train crew break and storage area can be seen, as well as a fully functioning historic semaphore signal connected to the station's block signal.

-After the journey restarts, the train travels past the Haunted Mansion dark ride attraction, enters a tunnel through the Splash Mountain log flume attraction, and crosses a trestle bridge over the Critter Country section.
-It then moves over another trestle bridge that wraps around the Rivers of America in the Frontierland section, and rolls through another tunnel before reaching Mickey's Toontown Depot between the Mickey's Toontown and Fantasyland sections.
+After the journey restarts, the train travels past the Haunted Mansion dark ride attraction, enters a tunnel with gaps that allow riders to see into the Tiana's Bayou Adventure log flume attraction, and crosses a trestle bridge over the Bayou Country section and past the Hungry Bear Barbecue Jamboree restaurant.
+It then moves over another trestle bridge that wraps around the Rivers of America in the Frontierland section, giving riders a unique view of the features as well as some animal maquettes not viewable to regular guests.
+Occasionally, the Mark Twain Riverboat can be seen in the Rivers of America alongside the train, at which time they will sound their whistles at each other to the tune of Shave and a Haircut.
+Afterwards, the train rolls past the Big Thunder Mountain Railroad roller coaster attraction and through another tunnel before reaching Mickey's Toontown Depot between the Mickey's Toontown and Fantasyland sections.
 While the train is stopped at this station, a non-functioning water tower can be seen on the opposite side of the track to the station's depot building.